Delicate ribbons of colour dance across the Arctic sky: These are the northern lights in Norway.

 The basic requirements are simple: total darkness and a clear sky.
 This immediately rules out the summer months in northern Norway, as the midnight sun ensures light throughout the season, day and night.

 It also means you should avoid coastal areas as there is a higher chance of cloud cover, and get away from the ambient light of built-up areas.
-Luckily, northern Norway is made up of miles and miles of remote wilderness, offering some excellent vantage spots.
+Luckily, Arctic Norway is made up of miles and miles of remote wilderness, offering some excellent vantage spots.

 You should also avoid midwinter when the worst weather tends to hit the region.
 September-October and February-March are generally accepted to be the best times to chase the aurora borealis.

 Chasing the northern lights is an incredible experience.
 Although seeing them can never be guaranteed, one thing can be: you will get cold.
 Sometimes you will be standing outside in the cold for hours, and not matter how well dressed you are, you are going to feel the chill.
 It really is worth investing in a hotel for a northern lights chase, and in the north of Norway that normally means Tromsø, or if you really don’t mind the cold, Alta.

 I’ve seen the lights overhead from the city centre of Tromsø so it’s definitely possible to enjoy a display without leaving the city, but your chances increase drastically the further away you go.
 Still, the small yet lively city of Tromsø makes an excellent base for your nighttime adventures.

 How to see the northern lights in Norway

 The big decision to make is whether you take a guided tour or try going solo.
 If you have a car, it’s worth considering a solo adventure, otherwise stick with a tour group.
 Most groups are small and are facilitated by expert chasers who use the very latest technology to know when and where to drive.
 Some groups have been known to travel hundreds of kilometres in one night across the Swedish and Finnish borders to find those elusive clear skies.